spica-engine/spica-deploy-action/README.md

 # Version Control Deploy 🚀

-> GitHub Action to trigger deployment on a Spica production instance using version control sync commands.
+> GitHub Action to trigger deployment between Spica instances using version control commands.

 ---

 ## 🧩 About

-This GitHub Action is used to automate deployment of resources from **staging** to **production** in Spica-based projects via version control.
+This GitHub Action automates resource deployment between **any Spica instances** using version control capabilities.
-It replaces manual `curl` commands by providing a configurable and reusable action with minimal setup.
+It eliminates the need for manual `curl` commands by offering a configurable, reusable action suitable for various environments.

-It performs:
+It performs the following steps:

-1. `fetch <remote> <branch>` to retrieve the latest changes
+1. `fetch <remote> <branch>` – Retrieves the latest changes from a versioned source instance.
-2. `reset --hard origin/main` to apply the changes, avoiding conflicts
+2. `reset --hard <remote>/<branch>` – Force-applies the changes to the target instance, ensuring a clean sync without merge conflicts.

-This flow ensures a clean synchronization with production, ideal for CI pipelines that auto-deploy after merges to `main`.
+This setup is ideal for pipelines that deploy between any Spica environments — such as development to testing, testing to production, or cross-instance syncing — via version-controlled snapshots.

 ---